2017 - 2018 Current Membership

 Michael Oesch is a San Francisco-based lighting designer for dance, theatre, opera, musicals, and film.
 He has worked with Smuin Ballet since 2004 as the Lighting Director, where he has designed lighting for many of their world premieres.
 He has also designed lighting for The Magic Theatre, San Francisco Playhouse, Contra Costa Musical Theatre, Pacific Coast Repertory Theatre, West Wave Dance Festival, El Teatro Campesino, Solano College Theatre, San Francisco Shakespeare Festival, New Conservatory Theatre Center, as well as many other Bay Area companies.
 He earned his BFA in Theatre from Illinois Wesleyan University and his MFA in Lighting Design from UC Davis.
 He is also a proud member of United Scenic Artists Local 829 – the Union of Theatrical Designers.
 He sees over 100 productions a year in the bay area, in all disciplines of live entertainment.

 Michael Ross has been interested and involved in theater for most of his life through his work as an actor, producer, designer and director.
-He is currently the Artistic Director for the Napa Valley Playhouse.
+He is currently a Board Member with Sonoma Arts Live.
 He is an avid theatergoer, seeing an average of over 50 productions a year.
 He believes it is important to recognize, support and encourage theater throughout the San Francisco Bay Area.

 Charles Jarrett has been the theatre columnist for the Rossmoor News for 29 years, has freelanced for the Contra Costa Times and is a full time reporter and staff photographer for the Orinda News.
 His areas of theatre coverage include Contra Costa, Alameda, Solano and Santa Clara counties.